dsgriffin/opensea-sales-twitter-bot/README.md

 As mentioned at the top of the README, it runs every 60 seconds by default - you can change this to run less often if you'd like to keep it on a free Heroku instance.

-## License
+## License 📃

 This code is licensed under the [ISC License](https://choosealicense.com/licenses/isc/).

-Please include proper attribution to my original project if you fork or modify this project in any way.
+Please include proper attribution to my original repo if you fork, modify or utilize this repo in any way.
 Thank you!